golang/proposal/design/draft-fuzzing.md

 particularly valuable for finding security exploits and vulnerabilities.
 Fuzz tests have historically been authored primarily by security engineers, and hackers may use similar methods to find vulnerabilities maliciously.
-However, writing fuzz targets needn’t be constrained to developers with security expertise.
+However, writing fuzz tests needn’t be constrained to developers with security expertise.
 There is great value in fuzz testing all programs, including those which may be more subtly security-relevant, especially those working with